 If you find an external crack in your walls and you leave it, that the defect is going to get worse.
 Furthermore, water is going to use that as a way to get into your house.

 To avoid future or further damage repair all cracks that are letting water in or are exposed to moisture.

-If a crack that suddenly forms that is more than 5mm in width, it needs immediate professional attention.
-In addition, you need to find and fix the reason behind the cause of the crack!
+If a crack that suddenly forms that is more than 5 mm in width, it needs immediate professional attention.
+In addition, you need to find and fix the reason behind the cause of the defect!